-This museum is placed in a building dating back to the 16th century and documents the history of the city of Imst.
+This museum is placed in a building which originally was a magazine for cloth balls, and documents the history of Imst

 Image gallery: Museum at the Ballhaus

 The museum is hosted in a building dating back to the 16th century, which originally was a magazine for cloth balls.
-This is also the reason why this museum is today called "Ballhaus” (ball house).
-The ball house was restored, the rooms of the museum were adapted and the Museum at the Ballhaus was opened in 2003.
+This is also the reason why it is today called "Ballhaus".
+The Ball House was restored, the rooms were adapted, and the Museum at the Ballhaus was opened in 2003.
 The attic floor is venue for various special exhibitions.
-A visit to this museum is like a travel across various epoques, from the urn field culture and the guild system in the Middle Ages to modern arts in Imst.
+A visit is like a travel across various epoques, from the urn field culture and the guild system in the Middle Ages to modern arts in Imst.

-A highlight of the museum is undoubtedly the Ursuline crib of 1790.
-The 237 figurines are equipped with clothes and embroidery, and the background of the setting is 5 m high, which makes the Ursuline crib the largest crib of Tyrol!
+A highlight is undoubtedly the Ursuline crib of 1790.
+The 237 figurines are equipped with clothes and embroidery, and the background of the setting is 5 metres high, which makes the crib the largest one of Tyrol.
 Also mining is a topic of the museum, so that a visit can be perfectly combined with a tour to the Open-Air Mining Museum Gurgltal.

-3.00 Euros, combined ticket Museum at the Ballhaus - House of Fasnacht Imst available
+combined ticket - Museum at the Ballhaus and House of Fasnacht: